SocialTensor/SocialTensorSubnet/docs/miner.md

 --axon.port <your_public_port> \
 --generate_endpoint http://127.0.0.1:10006/generate \ # change if you use different port or host
 --info_endpoint http://127.0.0.1:10006/info \ # change if you use different port or host
---miner.total_volume <your-generation-volume> # default is 40.
+--miner.total_volume <your-generation-volume> \ # default is 40.
 Change based on your model timeout value and GPU capacity --miner.max_concurrent_requests <your-max-concurrent-requests> # default is 4.
 Change based on your model timeout value and GPU capacity
 ```
+- Advanced Guide (Layered for Anti-DDoS): see [Advanced Miner Guide](miner_layered.md)

 ## Guide Open Category
 1. Git clone and install requirements